A young boy with autism is lying on the floor, deeply engaged in building with colorful Legos.

 Medication:

-In cases of co-occurring conditions like ADHD or anxiety, medication may be prescribed.
+Suppose a person has co-occurring conditions like ADHD or anxiety.
+GP or Doctor may or may not prescribe the medicine.
 Medications can help manage symptoms that interfere with daily functioning and improve overall quality of life.

 Summary and Key Takeaways

 Understanding autism involves recognizing its complexities and the unique strengths individuals on the spectrum bring to the world.
-With early diagnosis, targeted support, and a focus on strengths, people with autism can lead fulfilling lives and contribute meaningfully to society.
+Early diagnosis, targeted support, and a focus on strengths greatly help.
+People with autism can lead fulfilling lives and contribute meaningfully to society.

 Terms Explained: